Kosovo Bakery Succeeds in Tough Economic Climate

 BEARDSLEY: Back in the kitchen, Kimron is showing off her Albanian.
 Kosovo baker Yuli Buryupi(ph) is embarrassed when it's his turn to try out his Hebrew.

-Mr. YULI BURYUPI (Baker): (Hebrew spoken).
+YULI BURYUPI: (Hebrew spoken).
 It's hard.
 (Hebrew spoken) is like hello.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.